flozanorht/ocp4-scripts/README.md

 ```
 $ ./check_cluster.sh
-✔ OpenShift is reacheable and up, at version: '4.4.6'
+✔ OpenShift is reacheable and up, at version: '4.4.8'
 ✔ All cluster nodes are ready and none is under pressure.
 ✔ All cluster operators are healthy and idle.
-✔ All pods are fine.
+✔ All pods are either running or succeeded.
+✔ There is a default storage class for dynamic provisioning.
+✔ All PVs are either bound or available.
 ✔ All PVCs are bound.
 ✔ There are no CSRs.
 ```